egmc/sysload_exporter/README.md

-sysload exporter
+Sysload Exporter
 ---

-sysload exporter is prometheus style, go implementation of https://github.com/gree/sysload
+Sysload exporter is prometheus style, go implementation of [gree/sysload](https://github.com/gree/sysload) .
+Sysload is a metric that aims to measure system load as percentage instead of load average.For further information, Please refer to original description.

 # usage